 Both alcoholism and heart disease are common problems in the U.S. Additionally, they are two problems that often intersect, as alcohol often contributes to heart-related health issues.
-People who abuse or are addicted to alcohol often do not consider the long-term effects that it can have on their heart.
+People who suffer alcohol abuse or addiction often do not consider the long-term effects that it can have on their heart.
 To help reduce alcohol-related heart disease, people must educate themselves on the connection between alcohol abuse and heart disease.
 In addition, people should also understand how much is too much and when having a drink is and is not helpful.

 How Drinking in Moderation Can Be Helpful

 Drinking alcohol isn’t entirely a bad thing when it comes to heart health.
 In fact, according to the American Heart Association, the incidence of heart disease is lower in people who do moderately indulge than it is in people who do not.
 The key is to understand what “moderation” means when it comes to alcohol.
-For women, a single drink a day is considered drinking in moderation, while men are able to consume two glasses per day.
-Alcohol, when consumed in these amounts, is helpful to the heart because it has been found to increase good cholesterol.
+Experts consider a single drink a day to be drinking in moderation for women.
+Men are able to consume two glasses per day.
+When people consume alcohol in these amounts, it’s helpful to the heart because it increases good cholesterol.
 The American Heart Association does not, however, recommend that people start drinking as a way to prevent heart disease, as it places them at greater risk of consuming too much and actually increasing their risk for it.

 Alcohol, Diabetes, and Obesity